-Relics will be archaeologically recorded following the procedure set out below in Section 5.2.6.
+Relics will be archaeologically recorded following the procedure set out below in Section 6.2.6.
 The discovery of any Aboriginal objects should immediately be reported to the NPWS as governed by the Office of Environment and Heritage.
-Where historical archaeological finds are made within Aboriginal Test Trenches, these will be recorded and removed according to the Archaeological Work Method Statement.
+Any historical archaeological finds are made within Aboriginal test trenches, these will be recorded and removed according to the Archaeological Work Method Statement.

-5.2.5 Potential Finds
+6.2.5 Potential Finds

 Potential archaeological material for the study site at this time is identified as establishing the courses of the Cottage and Throsby creeks and subsequent reclamation fills, the cut and remains for an early 20th century railway line and former services.
-Undefined potential is the finding of unexpected relics buried during the reclamation such as, sea walls, wharves, and vessels.
+Undefined potential exists for unexpected material buried during reclamation such as, sea walls, wharves, and vessels.
 See Section 3.4 for greater details.
 Those finds in the form of internally coherent discrete deposition or integral form may be considered relics and further investigation and assessment by the archaeologist will be required and if found to be relics and their removal is required liaison with the Heritage Division will also be needed.